-If you want to pick up a SIM card while you’re in Lithuania, here’s what you need to know
+If you want to pick up a SIM card while you’re in Lithuania, here’s what you need to know.

-Finding a SIM card was easy: I just wandered into the closest Narvesen convenience store and asked for one.
-The sales assistant handed me a Tele2 packet for €2 and then I was on my own.
+Finding a SIM card was easy: I just wandered into the closest Narvesen convenience store and asked for one, along with how much data I wanted.
+The sales assistant handed me a Tele2 packet (with the prepaid brand name “Pildyk”) for €2, along with a €3 top-up card, and then I was on my own.

 No username or password